klasyk91/front-end-recruitment-test/README_SUBMODULE.md

 I have added a separate file for FORM styles in `/app/styles/sass/checkout_form.scss`.<br />
 I have prepared all the structure/skeleton of the checkout form in `submodule.html`.<br />
 The RWD has been implemented too.<br />
-It has been tested on Firefox, Safari, Chrome and Safari Mobile & Chrome mobile.<br />
+It has been tested on Firefox, Safari, Chrome, Microsoft Edge and Safari Mobile & Chrome mobile.<br />
 Regarding `SELECT` field, in this case field called `Country`, there is no solution to improve the styles according to the design without using JavaScript.
 All the web browser just rendering this type of field with their own rules/styles.
-We are not able to overtight that settings via CSS.<br />
+We are not able to overright that settings via CSS.<br />
 If it's needed I can improve the select field by using jQuery library called [SELECT2](https://select2.org/) in the future.<br />

 ---